gergness/httrex/README.md

 2) An experimental shiny gadget that tracks the code in the current R session and the API calls and responses.

+See my talk at useR!2021 during the first elevator pitch sessions, or the [slides](useR2021/httrex_slides_gh.pdf) for my talk.

 ## Installation